The Ghost of Factory Records' Anthony H. Wilson

 Who is Mr Biffo?

 Mr Biffo is the alter ego of Digitiser writer, co-creator, and owner Paul Rose.
 He's the only member of the team to have written Digitiser over its entire life in all its forms, becoming the only lead writer in the wake of Mr Hairs' departure in April 1996.
-He runs the Digitiser YouTube channel, the website Digitiser2000.com (which has been active since 2014), and is the mastermind behind Digitiser The Show.
+He runs the Digitiser YouTube channel, the website Digitiser2000.com (which was active from 2014 to 2024), and is the mastermind behind Digitiser The Show.
 Outside of his work on Digitiser, he's a successful screenwriter, specialising in scripts for children's TV, but has worked on many different projects over the years, across film, TV, and videogames.

 Back to top